-When a product description is full of spelling errors, the visitors at the website are unlikely to take the company seriously.
+When a product description is full of spelling errors, the visitors of the website are unlikely to take the company seriously.
 So make sure that all your descriptions are flawless regarding content quality and punctuality before you share it with the customers.

 The Takeaway: Write Product Descriptions that Convert